Stochastic Treatment Choice with Empirical Welfare Updating

 \subsection{The location of the oracle assignment rule}

-A common feature of the data generating process in Experiments 1 through 3 (\cref{EQ:BASELINE-1},\cpageref{EQ:BASELINE-1}) is the oracle assignment rule, which is located in the south-east corner of the covariate space (\cref{AFIG:PS-1}, \cpageref{AFIG:PS-1}).
+A common feature of the data generating process outlined in \cref{EQ:BASELINE-1} for Experiments 1 through 3 is the oracle assignment rule, which is located in the south-east corner of the covariate space (\cref{AFIG:PS-1}).
 Two things can be inferred from this.
-Firstly, that only a small minority of individuals, with what amounts to post-graduate educational qualifications, are assigned to the control group under the oracle assignment rule.
+First, that only a small minority of individuals that are educated to post-graduate level are not assigned treatment under the oracle assignment rule.
 In other words, a small subset of the data with extreme characteristics.
-Secondly, that, all else being equal, average outcomes in the treatment group are higher than average outcomes in the control group, and that this baseline difference is relatively important as compared to pre-programme earnings and years of education.
+Second, that, all else being equal, average outcomes in the experimental group are higher than average outcomes in the control group, and that this baseline difference is relatively important as compared to pre-programme earnings and years of education.
 These features, we suggest, are indicative of a relatively easy problem (of determining the optimal assignment rule).

 The following three experiments largely replicate Experiments 1 through 3 but shift the oracle assignment rule to the left, narrowing the difference between the baseline average outcomes in the experimental and control groups.
 In Experiment 4, we assume that